ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 *What are the three most hard things to do in this training?* [see SN 38.16](https://suttacentral.net/sn38.16/en/bodhi)

-[ 1 ] How much have I renunciation today as regards: to indulge in seeing the lovely; with senses unrestrained; immoderate in food; lazy for walking the dhammapada; and with inferior energy for taming 247 the wild animals.
+[ 1 ] How much have I renunciate today as regards: to indulge in seeing the lovely; with senses unrestrained; immoderate in food; lazy for walking the dhammapada; and with inferior energy for taming 247 the wild animals.

 [ 2 ] How much content, happiness, friendly, peace, composed, and silence as regards the world I have enjoyed today?